|For those not familiar with the genesis of Wolfmother, a potted history is provided below.

-Andrew Stockdale met Chris Ross at a party at his house through a mutual friend early in the new millenium.
-Upon Stockdale's observation of Chris' synth collection and general home studio set up the two got together a week later for a jam.
+Andrew Stockdale met Chris Ross at a party at his house through a mutual friend early in the new millennium.
+Upon Stockdale's observation of Chris' synth collection and general home studio setup, the two got together a week later for a jam.
 The music created was as far from what one might call "rock'n'roll" as you would expect - more a French disco jam with various people jamming in and out on instruments over a sampled beat.
-Not much happened for the next few months except for the original creation of the track Woman.
+Not much happened for the next few months except for the original creation of "Woman".

 The jamming went on and on for months on end.
 There was no vision in sight, it was more or less a mantra of sounds where those involved would search for the unknown.
-No song structure, no songs and no singer.
-The incubus of the first Wolfmother record lay dormant for almost a year until Stockdale put together a 5 track demo with Ross' colleague, Myles Heskett playing drums on one of the tracks.
+No song structure, no songs, and no singer.
+The incubus of the first Wolfmother record lay dormant for almost a year until Stockdale put together a 5-track demo with Ross' colleague, with Myles Heskett playing drums on one of the tracks.

-Four years of touring playing hundreds of concerts around the world ensued along with their major label self-titled debut selling at multiple platinum volumes and garnering awards along the way - and there WM Mark I thundered to a untimely full-stop as the creative tension within the band spilled over into the private domains of its founders.
+Four years of touring and playing hundreds of concerts around the world ensued, along with their major label self-titled debut selling at multiple platinum volumes and garnering awards along the way.
+Wolfmother the thundered to an untimely full-stop, as the creative tension within the band spilled over into the private domains of its founders.

-With the best of Buddhist intentions Ross and Heskett moved on in 2009 to let Stockdale, in the public mind the embodiment of the band, continue the Wolfmother tradition and form WM Mark II.
-Back now in Brisbane a connection is made with Dave Atkins from The Resin Dogs who agrees to plays drums on a few new demos.
-Atkins recommends a young musician from the Gold Coast, Ian Peres.
-According to Stockdale - "this kid walks into my studio and pretty much plays every Wolfmother song to the tee!"
-The final piece of the puzzle is provided by guitarist Aidan Nemeth, who convinces Stockdale to make the new incarnation a four-piece.
+With the best of Buddhist intentions, Ross and Heskett moved on in 2009 to let Stockdale, in the public mind the embodiment of the band, continue the Wolfmother tradition.
+Now back in Brisbane, a connection was made with Dave Atkins from The Resin Dogs, who agreed to play drums on a few new demos.
+Atkins recommended a young musician from the Gold Coast, Ian Peres.
+According to Stockdale: "This kid walks into my studio and pretty much plays every Wolfmother song to the tee!"
+The final piece of the puzzle was provided by guitarist Aidan Nemeth, who convinced Stockdale to make the new incarnation a four-piece.

-Cosmic Egg is then made in L.A. at Sunset Boulevard Studio with Producer Alan Moulder of My Bloody Valentine, The Smashing Pumpkins, Ride and Nine Inch Nails fame.
-The songs that comprise the record come together from different times and places, geographically and mentally - according to Stockdale at the time "some of the songs were written rather spontaneously during the last 2 weeks of tracking, some have been floating around in one form or another for 2 years."
+Cosmic Egg is then made in Los Angeles at the Sunset Boulevard Studio with Producer Alan Moulder (My Bloody Valentine, The Smashing Pumpkins, Ride, Nine Inch Nails).
+The songs that comprise the record come together from different times and places, geographically and mentally - according to Stockdale, at the time "some of the songs were written rather spontaneously during the last 2 weeks of tracking, some have been floating around in one form or another for 2 years."

-Fittingly the title for their sophomore effort relates to the age-old black hole theory of optimism, where the implosion of a star doesn't instigate a disappearance or destruction, rather a new beginning of a new universe.
-Cosmic Egg kicks off with the wide-open road riffing of California Queen and takes the listener on a sonic ride from the thumping groove of Fields to the heaving sludge of 10,000 Feet and back via the Rhodes-led lament of Far Away.
+Fittingly, the title for their sophomore effort relates to the age-old black hole theory of optimism, where the implosion of a star doesn't instigate a disappearance or destruction, rather a new beginning of a new universe.

-Worldwide the new Wolfmother was the biggest selling Australian band of 2010.
-They play all the great festivals in North America and Europe and support AC/DC on the biggest selling tour of Australian history.
-The stress of extensive touring and time away from family gets the better of Atkins who leaves on amicable terms.
-Will Rockwell-Scott from The Mooney Suzuki takes his place behind the drum kit.
+Worldwide, the new Wolfmother was the biggest selling Australian band of 2010.
+They played all the great festivals in North America and Europe and supported AC/DC on the biggest-selling tour in Australian history.
+The stress of extensive touring and time away from family got the better of Atkins, who left on amicable terms.
+Will Rockwell-Scott, from The Mooney Suzuki, assumed his place behind the drum kit.